Maximizing Your Web Content for Higher Revenue

 Ask yourself, when you've read an article and seen a list of links at the bottom, how many have you clicked on?
-While you may have clicked through and read an article or two, if you saw an interesting link blurb, describing what each link was about, this would be far more persuasive, wouldn't it?
+And why did you?
+Usually something grabs our attention and this is what motivates us to take action.
+An interesting link blurb can be the clincher.

 Use High CPC Keywords

-Ideally, this should be done before you write any article but as part of optimizing your web content for greater revenue, later is better than never.
+Ideally, this should be done before you write any article but as part of optimizing your web content for higher revenue, later is better than never.